-Whether on the wards or in clinic, you will encounter both common and rare physical exam findings at the supervision of residents and attendings that have performed thousands of physical exams.
+Whether on the wards or in clinic, you will encounter both common and rare physical exam findings under the supervision of residents and attendings who have performed thousands of physical exams.
 Been struggling to hear a heart murmur?
 Now's your chance to really improve that skill.

-Don't Lie About Your Interests.
+2. Don't Lie About Your Interests.

-It’s okay: Not every student on a medicine clerkship has to be planning for a career in internal medicine.
-Nobody will judge you for planning to go in to a different specialty.
-Being up front allows us to tailor the rotation to your interests and to patients that you will likely encounter in your future career.
+It’s okay: no one expects every student on a medicine clerkship to be planning for a career in internal medicine.
+Nobody will judge you for planning to go into a different specialty.
+Being honest allows us to tailor the rotation to your interests and to patients that you will likely encounter in your future career.

-Do Perform a Detailed History.
+3. Do Perform a Detailed Patient History.

 As a medical student, you will have infinitely more time to spend with your patients than I will as a resident.
 While I may only be able to spend 10 minutes interviewing a new admit, you’ll have far more time to spend with them.
-The more detailed of a history you take, the more you will benefit the team when you can provide extra collateral information on your patient.
+The more detailed a patient history you take, the more you will benefit the team when you can provide extra collateral information on your patient.
 Not only that, but you will strengthen the relationship with your patient and really improve your own skills.

-Don't Get Distracted.
+4. Don't Get Distracted.

 Still, your success is dependent on being able to differentiate between relevant medical issues and background comorbidities.
 Far too often I’ve heard a medical student talk at length about a patient’s elevated TSH while failing to mention the worsening hypoxia, edema, and oliguria that brought them in.
 Being aware of all of your patient’s medical issues is important, but being able to prioritize amongst them is even more critical.

-Do Go the Extra Mile.
+5. Do Go the Extra Mile.

 Ask your resident how you can help!
 It might not seem like much, but calling a consultant on one of your patients, talking with social work about discharge planning, or calling a pharmacy for collateral information can really make your resident's day easier.
 Plus, it helps you take ownership of your patients and keeps you involved in their care.
 Practicing these skills now will really translate to success as an intern.

-Don't Be a Gunner.
+6. Don't Be a Gunner.

 There’s a fine line between maximizing your own experience and negatively impacting that of your peers.
 Avoid correcting your fellow students on rounds, answering questions directed towards someone else, and putting other team members down.
 Patient care is optimized when everyone is working together; and your evaluations will reflect that you were enjoyable to work with (a big plus to any residency program reading a Dean’s Letter).

-Do Create Your Own Plan.
+7. Do Create Your Own Treatment Plan.

 The most rewarding and educational aspect of internal medicine is analyzing multiple pieces of clinical information and applying them to create a differential diagnosis and treatment plan.
 While it may be easy to just ask your resident for his plan, it is far more rewarding, educational, and impressive when students create their own treatment plan.

-Don't Sacrifice Your Clinical Education for Your Shelf Score.
+8. Don't Sacrifice Your Clinical Education for Your Shelf Score.

 I’ve seen far too many students on the wards with their heads in a book, missing out on learning opportunities in front of them.
 There is no substitute for the practical experience you get caring for a real patient.
-Instead of reading case files while in the hospital or clinic, focus on resources like Up To Date and searching for information that can be applied to your patients.
+Instead of reading case files while in the hospital or clinic, focus on resources like UpToDate and searching for information that can be applied to your patients.

 Even with a great clinical performance, a large part of your overall grade will come from your shelf score.
 Regardless of clinical responsibility, make time to study for the shelf throughout your rotation.
-Map out a study plan at the beginning of your rotation, taking into account busy call days or difficulty stretches in an ICU setting.
+Map out a study plan at the beginning of your rotation, taking into account busy call days or difficult stretches in an ICU setting.

 If you follow the above advice, you will surely have a more enjoyable time on your medicine clerkship and put yourself in the best position for success.
 Regardless of your interests, the rotation will surely strengthen your clinical abilities and prepare you for more active roles as a fourth year medical student and intern.